sffjunkie/astral/doc/source/astral.rst

 Dependencies
 ============

-Celestial has one external dependency on 'pytz' which can either be obtained from `Sourceforge`_ or via the `easy_install`_ method whichever you choose::
+Astral has one external dependency on 'pytz' which can either be obtained from `Sourceforge`_ or via the `easy_install`_ method whichever you choose::

     easy_install pytz